rossumur/espflix/README.md

 Once in the top level menu scroll left and right to select something to watch.
 When in playback **left** and **right** on the remote will fast forward / rewind. **up** and **down** will skip forward and back by 30 seconds. **menu** will save the position of the current content and return you to the selection screen.

 # New this month on EspFlix
 ![Posters of Lineup](img/lineup.jpg)

-Ok.
-So it is a slightly smaller collection than Netflix but still stuff that is funny/enjoyable/interesting.
+Ok, so it is a slightly smaller collection than Netflix but still stuff that is funny/enjoyable/interesting.
 Big shout out to the brilliant Nina Paley for all her great work.

 # How It Works